 Read More About Lisa

 Lisa lives in Saint John, New Brunswick, Canada with husband Graeme and daughter Kennedy.
-She also has two grown sons: Ryan and Kyle; three granddaughters: Taylor, Marissa, and Summer; and a grandson, Seth.
+She also has two grown sons: Ryan and Kyle; four granddaughters: Taylor, Marissa, Summer, and Casey; as well as one grandson, Seth.
 She is currently employed with the Atlantic Provinces Special Education Authority (APSEA) as the New Brunswick & Nova Scotia Consultant for Students who are Deaf with Additional Challenges.
 Lisa became involved with the world of CHARGE syndrome when Kennedy was born and diagnosed with it in 1998.
 Since that time, she has been involved in a number of CHARGE-related projects in Canada and moderated the CHARGE Syndrome Listserv since 1999.
 In March of 2007, it was her pleasure to join the Board of the CHARGE Syndrome Foundation as its first international director, and the Executive Committee in June, 2007 as secretary.
 In July, 2009, Lisa became Vice-President of the Foundation.
 Lisa describes it as an honour to give back to the Foundation, which has certainly been a lifeline for her family.
 During the current term, Lisa is chairing the Outreach and Awareness Committee, which includes maintaining the Foundation website as well as social media and other online projects, overseeing the publishing of the online CHARGE Accounts newsletter and looking after any other public awareness or communications issues that arise.
 Lisa will also be involved with the general conference planning team and will be the program chair for the 13th International CHARGE Syndrome Conference, which will take place July 27-30, 2017 in Orlando.
 Please feel free to contact Lisa anytime with any questions.